wtetsu/gaze/README.md

 ---

-Software development sometimes forces us to execute the same command again and again, by hands!
+Software development sometimes forces us to execute the same command again and again, by hand!

-Let's say, you started writing a really really really simple Python script.
+Let's say, you started writing a really really simple Python script.
 You created a.py, wrote 5 lines of code and run "python a.py".
 Since the result was not perfect, you edited a.py again, and run "python a.py" again.

 Again and again...

-Before you realized, you've saved the same files and executes the same command thousands of times!
+Before you realized, you've saved the same file and type the same command thousands of times.

+That's totally waste of time and energy!

+---

-Gaze runs a command Instead of you, **right after** you edit files.
+Gaze runs a command on behalf of you, **right after** you edit files.

 # Installation